 - Un-sportsmen like conduct will result in a disqualification ie. behaviors deemed as inappropriate, towards judges, spectators, or other racers.

-- Must finish with craft
+- Racers must finish with craft.

 Additional rules for Boater X: